-- 1. Provide a succinct title for your project. - 2.
-Explain the problem and motivation.
-If you prepared a thorough proposal and intermediate report, then you may be able to borrow some material from there. - 3.
+- 1. Explain the problem and motivation.
+If you prepared a thorough proposal and intermediate report, then you may be able to borrow some material from there. - 2.
 Explain what data you explored?
 Where did it come from, how did you process it?
 If you simulated to scale the experiments, how did this work?
-If your data collection report was thorough, you can likely reuse much of this material. - 4.
+If your data collection report was thorough, you can likely reuse much of this material. - 3.
 What is the key idea your project is built upon?
 If there is no interesting ideas, I will be a little disappointed.
-This should describe the rational behind and what you were hoping to discover about the different approaches you are comparing, or what extension you are proposing to a existing technique, or how you are applying a technique to a dataset where it has not been explored before. - State this clearly in the beginning; try to make me excited to read the remainder of your report to find out how your idea played out! - 5.
+This should describe the rational behind and what you were hoping to discover about the different approaches you are comparing, or what extension you are proposing to a existing technique, or how you are applying a technique to a dataset where it has not been explored before. - State this clearly in the beginning; try to make me excited to read the remainder of your report to find out how your idea played out! - 4.
 Explain what you did.
 Did you prove something?
 Did you implement something?
 Did you compare several things?
-Did you extend something? - 6.
+Did you extend something? - 5.
 Explain what you learned.
 This is often greatly aided through charts of experiments.
 But you should also include what lessons you came away with in words; just charts or mathematics is insufficient.